ciaoidea/holographix/README.md

 From the library’s point of view, the entire string `holo://object` is opaque.
 The helper `content_id_bytes_from_uri` maps it deterministically to a fixed‑length `content_id`.
 That `content_id`, plus a `chunk_id`, is what actually travels on the wire and what the mesh stores, gossips, and replicates.

-The “object” named here is whatever the system treats as one holographic content field.
-It can be a single image, a stack of frames, an audio track, a packed group of media, or a derived product such as a global dust map or a learned state that a Large Media Model uses internally.
+The “object” named here is whatever the system treats as one holographic content field: a single image, a stack of frames, an audio track, a packed group of media, or a derived product such as a global dust map or a learned state used by a model.
 All chunks that belong to that field share the same `content_id` and differ only by `chunk_id`.

 A Mars rover might publish a navcam frame as: